neerajshukla165/File-management-readme/README.md

     env/bin/pip install --upgrade pip setuptools
 ```

 - Install the project in editable mode with its testing requirements.
+During this installation github will ask for authentication several times.
+Kindly provide authentication for the same.
 ```
     env/bin/pip install -e ".[testing]"
 ```

+(Before moving to further steps kindly create a local database for the alembic commands to work.
+Also provide the path of the database in environment variables as "Database URL")

 - Initialize and upgrade the database using Alembic.